syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 The supported built in validations are as follows:

 #### IDataErrorInfo
-You can validate the data by implementing the `IDataErrorInfo` interface in the data object class.
+You can validate the data by implementing the [IDataErrorInfo](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.idataerrorinfo?view=net-6.0) interface in the data object class.

 {% tabs %}
 {% highlight C# %}

-public class EmployeeInfo : IDataErrorInfo, INotifyPropertyChanged {
+public class EmployeeInfo : IDataErrorInfo
+{
     private int employeeID;
     private string name;